enginooby-academics/code-refactoring/README.md

 const getSum = (a: number, b: number) => (a + b)
 ```

-+ Pass a single-use function as an argument w/ **anonymous function**
++ Pass a single-use callback function as an argument w/ **anonymous function**
 > Pros: no need to declare a separate disposable function -> reduce coding overheating, often used along w/ collection operation such as map(), where(), and reduce(), etc

 + **Named parameters** *[PHP8, Kotlin, C#]*
-> Reason: for clarity, can change order of params
+> Reason: for clarity, order of params could be changed
 ```csharp
 // 👉 given
 public void doSomething(string foo, int bar) {...}